Anti-migrant party in front in Slovenia election - Journal du Cameroun

 Last month Orban said a SDS victory “would ensure the survival of the Slovenian people”.

-According to Slovenian media reports, Jansa’s media campaign has also been boosted by investments totalling some two million euros ($2.3 million) from Hungarian media companies in a TV station and newspaper co-owned by SDS.
+According to Slovenian media reports, Jansa’s media campaign was also boosted by investments totalling some two million euros ($2.3 million) from Hungarian media companies in a TV station and newspaper co-owned by SDS.

-Sarec and other opponents say this may be a violation of campaign finance laws but SDS insist the investments are above board.

 For the first time in over a decade, the elections took place against a backdrop of strong economic growth rather than financial crisis or recession.